-Included in the price of admission, the lagoon-side beach is open for guests who want to sunbathe, cool off and take a dip, and/or snorkel with a variety of tropical fish.
+Included in the price of general admission, the lagoon-side beach is open for guests who want to sunbathe, cool off and take a dip, and/or snorkel with a variety of tropical fish.

 Chaise lounges, showers, and changing rooms are provided.